lmweber/lmweber.github.io/pages/research_interests.md

 ### Benchmarking

 Benchmarking is a crucial aspect of computational methods development.
 New methods must be rigorously compared against existing methods, both in terms of statistical performance, as well as other aspects such as computational complexity and runtime.

-Useful contributions include both neutral benchmarks (i.e. major systematic comparisons of algorithms by researchers not involved with developing any of the methods), as well as smaller (but still comprehensive) benchmarks performed by developers of a new method to demonstrate their performance.
+Useful contributions include both neutral benchmarks (i.e. major systematic comparisons of algorithms by researchers not involved with the development of any of the methods), as well as smaller (but still comprehensive) benchmarks performed by developers of a new method to demonstrate their performance.

 Key papers: